omid-arhami/topolow/cran-comments.md

 ### Summary of Changes

+The one missing `\value` tag in print.parameter_sensitivity.Rd was fixed.
-In response to the previous review, we have made the following changes:
+Please see the full response to the previous review below, where we have made the following changes:

 * **Documentation:** All exported methods now include `\value` documentation describing the output's class, structure, and meaning.
 * **Examples:** Examples for unexported functions have been omitted, and `\dontrun{}` wrappers have been removed5.
 Slower examples are now wrapped in `\donttest{}` as appropriate.